-- Select the appropriate Cisco ASA model and IPS module for the traffic needs in the branch. - For ASAs with SSM modules, connect the external Ethernet interface of the module to the secure management segment of the branch network. - Configure security policies, objects, and rules centrally with Cisco Security Manager.
+- Select the appropriate Cisco ASA model and SSM module for the traffic needs in the store. - Connect the SSM module to the secure management segment of the store network using the external Ethernet interface. - Configure security policies, objects, and rules centrally with Cisco Security Manager.